Seasonal Allergies: Symptoms, Causes and Natural Support Strategies

 5 Key Supplements To Support The Immune System:

 1. Vitamin D3: Vitamin D3 is crucial for immune coordination in the body.
 Low levels of vitamin D3 are associated with chronic inflammation and allergies (14).
-I recommend getting high quality sun exposure on a regular basis or supplementing with 1,000 IU of vitamin D3 with 4.5 mcg of K2 per 25 lbs. of body weight daily.
+I recommend getting high-quality sun exposure regularly or supplementing with 1,000 IU of vitamin D3 with 4.5 mcg of K2 per 25 lbs. of body weight daily.

 2. Probiotics: Probiotics play an important role in the gut microbiome and immune coordination.
 There are studies have shown that supplemental probiotics are very effective at reducing allergy symptoms (15).
 Some people find great relief by using probiotics.